 Continue ensuring effective implementation of the 2019-2020 Anti-corruption National Strategy and the relevant Action Plan to prevent, detect and address corruption, especially complex corruption and develop and implement a new Strategy and Action plan for the period after 2020;

-Strengthen integrity-related institutions in their oversight functions: Civil Service Bureau for asset declarations; State Audit Office regarding audits of national and subnational expenditures and revenues; Competition Agency; Parliament oversight and monitoring by improving capacity of sectoral committees; Ministry of Justice Policy Planning Unit as Anti-Corruption Secretariat; Civil Advisory Councils at local level;
+Strengthen integrity-related institutions in their oversight functions: Civil Service Bureau for asset declarations; State Audit Office regarding audits of national and subnational expenditures and revenues; Competition Agency; Parliament oversight and monitoring by improving capacity of sectoral committees; Ministry of Justice Analytical Department as Anti-Corruption Secretariat; Civil Advisory Councils at local level;

 Further address complex corruption, e.g. through the verification of the asset and income declarations of all relevant officials, addressing potential conflicts of interest, and monitoring and evaluating the effectives of measures;

-Strengthen corruption prevention mechanisms in areas such as :
+Further strengthen corruption prevention mechanisms in areas such as :

-Public Procurement, with a reduction of direct awards and the establishment of an independent and impartial public procurement review body;
+Public Procurement, with the establishment of an independent and impartial public procurement review body;

 The security sector, with further limitation of derogatory regimes and a tightening of the current broad definition of what classifies as "secret" in the law on State Secret;

-Tax collection mechanisms, including reviewing the VAT refund system and create preconditions to combat tax avoidance through automatic exchange of information (AEOI).

 Ensure effective cooperation with and assistance to the relevant EU institutions and bodies, including the European Anti-Fraud Office (OLAF) for on-the-spot checks and inspections related to the management and control of EU funds, to be provided in line with the applicable rules and procedures;

-Continue approximation of legislation of Georgia to the EU acquis in the area of anti-fraud and implement the provisions of EU legislation as envisaged in the relevant Annexes of the Association Agreement;
+Continue ensuring the compatibility of legislation of Georgia to the EU acquis in the area of anti-fraud and implementing the provisions of EU legislation as envisaged in the relevant Annexes of the Association Agreement;

 Promote citizen's rights and possibilities to access information and participate in governance at national and subnational level, including through civil society and free and safe media monitoring;

+Update the Public Administration Reform Roadmap and underlying strategies in line with the EU Principles of Public Administration;

-Continue implementation of the Public Administration Reform Roadmap and strengthen coordination, monitoring and reporting on the Roadmap and underlying strategies both at political and administrative level;
+Foster implementation of the Public Administration Reform strengthen coordination, monitoring and reporting of subsequent Action Plans Enhance the openness, transparency and accountability of public administration through implementation of open government reforms

+Elaborate a unified policy for the development, delivery and quality assurance of public services with the aim to improve citizen’s satisfaction and trust in government

+Develop robust communication to raise awareness on positive impacts of the Public Administration Reform, in the framework of a common European narrative

 Implement the civil service legal framework to ensure a more professional and merit-based civil service;

 Continue the implementation of and progress with rule-of-law and anticorruption benchmarks as part of the Visa Suspension Mechanism report.